KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L06) Show Total CPC.md

 - UI > Image

-## Adjust the Position of the Score Space
+## Adjust the Position of the CPC Space

 1) Double-Click on the **Canvas** Object in the **Hierarchy** to Zoom our focus on it